Guadeloupe: Etymology

-The archipelago was called Karukera (or 'The Island of Beautiful Waters') by the native Arawak people.
+The archipelago was called Karukera (or 'The Island of Beautiful Waters') by the Indigenous Arawakan-speaking people.

 Christopher Columbus named the island Santa María de Guadalupe in 1493 after Our Lady of Guadalupe, a shrine to the Virgin Mary venerated in the Spanish town of Guadalupe, Extremadura.
 When the area became a French colony, the Spanish name was retained – though altered to French orthography and phonology.
 The islands are locally known as Gwada.